 A HISTORY OF THE SAN FRANCISCO INTERNATIONAL AUTO SHOW

-SAN FRANCISCO, CA (October 19, 2012) – In 1958, unable to participate in the local domestic auto show, forward-thinking Bay Area import auto dealers decided to create their own exposition.
-Given the novelty and interest in foreign made cars at the time, the auto dealer’s idea proved to be a good one.
+SAN FRANCISCO, CA – October 26, 2015 – In 1958, unable to participate in the local domestic auto show, forward-thinking Bay Area import auto dealers decided to create their own exposition.
+Given the novelty and interest at the time in foreign made cars, the auto dealers idea proved to be a good one.
 For nearly two decades the Import Car Show, the precursor to what is now the International Auto Show, flourished and expanded.

 From the first year, the show was a tremendous success and given the sudden increase in the varieties of makes and models available it was literally bursting at the seams.

 In 1992, another hall was added to the Moscone Center expanding it to a total of 1.2 million square feet.
 The additional space allowed exhibitors to construct more elaborate displays to showcase their vehicles and provided spectators a more spacious and inviting environment in which to view them.
-It also allowed the San Francisco International Auto Show to grow into what it has become today–the premier auto show in northern California and the only one held regionally that lures the dazzling, high-tech displays from the world’s major manufacturers.
-With almost 350,000 spectators attending annually, it is the second largest auto show in the western United States and the number one exhibition of any kind in northern California.
+It also allowed the San Francisco International Auto Show to grow into what it has become today–the premier auto show in northern California and the only one held regionally that lures the dazzling, high-tech displays from the worlds major manufacturers.
+It is the second largest auto show in the western United States and the number one exhibition of any kind in northern California.

-Now celebrating its 55th year, the San Francisco International Auto Show, continues to grow.
-This year’s show will fill Moscone Center with exhibits in the north and south halls and the Gateway plus the north and south lobby areas.
-Vehicles representing the work of more than 38 manufacturers for the year 2013 and beyond will all be on display including several new introductions, exotic sports cars, alternative fuel, hybrid and high-mileage vehicles plus special exhibits including the Academy of Art University Classic Car Collection, the Aftermarket Alley, hot rods, race cars and an auto accessory area.
+Now celebrating its 58th year, the International Auto Show, continues to grow.
+This years show will fill Moscone Center with exhibits in the north and south halls, the Gateway and Esplanade Ballrooms plus the north and south lobby and driveway areas.
+Vehicles representing the work of 38 manufacturers for the year 2016 and beyond will all be on display including new introductions, exotic sports cars plus alternative fuel and hybrid vehicles.
+In addition, there will be manufacturer Ride & Drives and special exhibits including the Academy of Art University Classic Car Collection, the PG&E, Your Partner for Electric Car Ownership exhibit, the San Francisco Auto Salon, the Aston Martin and Ferrari Club of America displays, a display from Dominator Street Rods, the Gasoline Alley Race Car Hall, racing simulators and an auto accessory booth area.

 Show hours are: